adam-hockley/TDT_Single_Unit_Pipeline/README.md

-# TDT single unit analysis pipeline by Adam Hockley
+# TDT single unit analysis pipeline
 A selection of tools in MATLAB for analysing multi-channel single neuron data recorded using TDT systems.

-To-do list:
-- [ ] Check all required functions are also in the repository
-- [ ] Check bst function examples
-- [ ] Check bst Wfrq is not hard coded throughout, maybe could use a different trial idx.
-Especially in bbst3

 The analysis pipeline involves the following steps: